 A small but exciting career field, genetic counseling is poised for rapid growth and long-lasting job security.
 Advancements in genomics and genetic testing have created demand for genetic counselors, who work with individuals and families to provide risk assessment, education, and support for inherited conditions.

-Serving as patient advocates, genetic counselors perform tasks such as ordering genetic testing, interpreting data, and counseling patients on how to prevent or cope with certain genetic conditions.
-Individuals may be referred to genetic counselors when planning for pregnancy amid suspicions of potential genetic disorders, or for further evaluation of hereditary health issues in adults.
+Serving as patient advocates, genetic counselors order genetic testing, interpret data, and counsel patients on how to prevent or cope with certain genetic conditions.
+Individuals may be referred to genetic counselors when planning for pregnancy amid suspicions of potential genetic disorders or for further evaluation of hereditary health issues.

 Working under the supervision of an occupational therapist, an occupational therapy assistant provides rehabilitative services to patients who have sustained an injury, have a disability, or are experiencing physical and/or cognitive changes.